tangrams/tangram-docs/pages/draw.md

 ####`tile_edges`
 Optional _boolean_, one of `true` or `false`.
 Default is `false`.

-Enables borders on the edges of tiles.
+Applies to `lines`.
+Enables the drawing of borders on the edges of tiles.

 ```yaml
 draw: